 Students are required, with limited exceptions and regardless of graduation program, to perform satisfactorily on the following EOC assessments: English I, English II, Algebra I, Biology, and United States History.
 A student who has not achieved sufficient scores on the EOC assessments to graduate will have opportunities to retake the assessments.
-State law and state rules also provide for certain scores on norm-referenced national standardized assessments to substitute for the requirement to meet satisfactory performance on an applicable EOC assessment should a student choose this option.
 See the school counselor for more information on the state testing requirements for graduation.